blabosoft/blabosoft_web/docs/_drafts/queue-sql-server.md

 We use the `ProcessingStartedAt` column as an indicator whether the processing of the given item has been started or not.

 You can see the query part contains the `WITH (READPAST, UPDLOCK)` hints.
 The `UPDLOCK` tells the SQL Server to use update lock for the one queried item.
 The `READPAST` instructs the query engine to skip the items which are already locked.
-The latter results a very good performance because there is no waiting for the other transactions to be completed.
+The latter results a very good performance because there is no waiting for other transactions to be completed.

-The usage of these hints ensures atomicity and consistent behavior with good performance.
+The usage of these hints ensures atomicity and consistency with good performance.
 This command works well at `READ COMMITTED` isolation level.

 Let's take a look at the execution plan of the above command:

 {% include image.html src="/assets/images/posts/pop-cte-with-update.png" alt="CTE with UPDATE plan" title="Execution Plan of the Pop Operation" %}

-The query uses the `IX_SIMPLEQUEUE_POP` index for getting the first available item and fortunately there is no any nested loops in the plan.
+The query uses the `IX_SIMPLEQUEUE_POP` index for getting the first available item and fortunately there is no nested loop in the plan.

 ## Finalizing the Queue Operation